Welcome to the School Counseling Department

 Program referrals

 Any adult from the Bishop Chatard community can refer a student to this program.
-All referrals, students and action plans adhere to a strict confidentiality policy.
+All referrals, students, and action plans adhere to a strict confidentiality policy.

-Career Lunches
+Career Days

 For general Counseling Department questions, feel free to email guidance@bishopchatard.org.